BigSSL: Exploring the Frontier of Large-Scale Semi-Supervised Learning for Automatic Speech Recognition: Model Preparation with YouTube

 \subsection{Data}

 We collect three datasets based on YouTube, that is used to pre-train, self-train and train our models for downstream tasks, and tasks native to YouTube: \begin{itemize} \item YT-L: 350k hours of segmented, weakly-labeled audio, combined with 1000 hours of labeled audio. \item YT-T: 500k hours of segmented, pseudo-labeled audio. \item YT-U: 900k hours of segmented, unlabeled audio. \end{itemize} In constructing and pseudo-labeling the datasets, an important role is played by an RNN-T model with a bi-directional LSTM encoder.
-This 100M-parameter model will be referred to as the "YT baseline model" throughout this section. \footnote{More details on this particular model can be found in section 3.1 of \cite{chiu2021rnn}.} The audio segmentation is carried out by conducting inference with this baseline model, which is used to identify the speech boundaries.
+This 100M-parameter model will be referred to as the "YT (LSTM) teacher model" throughout this section. \footnote{See section 3.1 of \cite{chiu2021rnn} for details on the architecture/training of this model.} The audio segmentation is done by conducting inference with this teacher model, which is used to identify the speech boundaries.
 The model is further used to pseudo-label the YT-T dataset.

 \textbf{YT-L: } YT-L is a combination of a weakly-labeled dataset whose method of construction has been elaborated on in \cite{ytwl} and an additional 1000 hours of labeled audio.
 The weakly labeled portion of the dataset is based on audio from videos that have user-uploaded transcripts, where "islands" of the audio and the transcripts are selected where the transcripts are thought to well-represent the audio.
 This is done by first force-aligning the transcripts and audio and finding islands of high confidence using a pre-existing acoustic model.
 350k hours of audio with transcripts are obtained this way.